GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

     if (s == NULL)
       {
         error_at (tok->get_locus (),
-            "variable '%s' not declared in the current scope", tok->get_str ().c_str ());
+            "variable %qs not declared in the current scope", tok->get_str ().c_str ());
         return Tree::error ();
       }